LeongWZ/smart-crm/README.md

 5. Choose Live on Custom Live Stream Service.
     - If the organizer configured this webinar for live custom streaming, a browser window opens that shows the progress as Zoom prepares the livestream of your webinar.
     - If the organizer did not set up this webinar for live custom streaming, you must enter the values provided in the configuration details.

+6. Once streaming has started, the bot will be able to receive audio.
+Move over to lark to begin interacting with the bot.